async-worker/aiologger/README.md

 # Implemented interfaces

 aiologger implements two different interfaces that you can use to generate your logs.
-You can generate your logs using the async/await syntax or, if you for any reason can't (or don't want to) change all your codebase to use the new syntax you can use aiologger as if it were sychronous, but behind the scenes your log will be generated asynchronously.
+You can generate your logs using the `async/await` syntax or, if you for any reason can't (or don't want to) change all your codebase to use this syntax you can use aiologger as if it were synchronous, but behind the scenes your logs will be generated asynchronously.

-# Migrating from logging
+# Migrating from standard lib logging

-# Using aiologger with the standard syntax
+## Using aiologger with the standard syntax

-If you prefer not to use the async/await all you need to do is to replace you logger instance with an instance of `aiologger.Logger`.
+If you prefer not to use the `async/await` all you need to do is to replace you logger instance with an instance of `aiologger.Logger`.
 For now on you can call `logger.info()` the same way you are (probably) already calling.
 Here is a simple example:

 ```python